jacoby/jacoby.github.io/_posts/2021-08-09-trees-and-triples-the-perl-weekly-challenge-125.markdown

 If you're on a leaf, you're either at the start or at an end.
 I test if there are options to move to left, right or parent, and add them to a list.
 Just as a matter of variable juggling, it's easier to see "Are there any other nodes to travel to?" and handle that yes/no, than to do that if you're at a node and the path is longer than 2.
 At least, I think so.

+**ETA:** _Diameter_ is specifically the count of edges, which is one less than the count of nodes on the path, so _Og én, til tre nissen!_

 #### Show Me The Code!

 ```perl